Transport

 • Increased investment in rail infrastructure and rolling stock, to reduce levels of overcrowding:

-• Set up a commission that would look at reopening some of the Beeching’ cuts to British railway lines in the 1960’s.
+• Set up a Royal Commission that would look at reopening some of the Beeching’ cuts to British railway lines in the 1960’s.

 Motoring/E-Scooters